 Yes, you do.
 The final exam is 50 multiple-choice questions, and you will need to achieve a passing score of 80% or higher.
-You get unlimited retakes on the exam if you do not pass on your first try — so you’re guaranteed to pass the course!
+You can only attempt your final exam once per day, but you get unlimited retakes on the exam.
+You’re guaranteed to pass the course!

 Each of the 8 chapters contains a quiz that reviews important content from that chapter.
 There are 10 questions per quiz, and you need to obtain an 80% or higher to pass onto the next chapter.
 The quizzes will provide you with an excellent opportunity to master the course material and prepare for your final exam.
 You will be provided with feedback on any incorrect answers, and you may retake your quizzes an unlimited amount of times.

 You will then take your final exam at the end of your course.

 You must score an 80% or higher to pass, and you may retake the exam an unlimited amount of times.
 You may only attempt your exam once per day, per Virginia state law.

 You have unlimited retakes on your chapter quizzes and your final exam, so if you fail to achieve an 80% on your first try, you may simply retake them again until you pass.